 Congressional Representatives Host Crisis Now Briefing – In May, participated in Washington DC update on transforming crisis services hosted by Reps.
 Napolitano (D) and Katko (R) with the National Action Alliance’s Dr. Jerry Reed and Colleen Carr.

 3rd Annual International Zero Suicide Summit – In February, hosted 15 nations in Sydney partnering with Suicide Prevention Australia and the International Initiative for Mental Health Leadership (IIMHL).

 White House Making Health Care Better – Participated in final mental health event produced by the Obama Administration with panels on Zero Suicide and Lived Experience.
 At 4:21 mark I comment it’s a watershed moment for the industry.

 #RoundWorld Tour 2016 – Circled the northern hemisphere in September with “Is Suicide Really a Choice?” presentations in New York, London, Hong Kong, and Oregon and “Yes, I can!
 What if Everyone Embraced Recovery?” in North Carolina.

 Social Work Podcast – Interview by Dr. Jonathan Singer for his popular all things social work website (practice, research, policy, education) on the Zero Suicide in Healthcare initiative.
-Downloaded nearly 30,000 times since 2016.
+Downloaded over 40,000 times since 2016.

 Crisis Now – With Dr. Mike Hogan, co-led the National Action Alliance for Suicide Prevention Crisis Services Task Force, which published in March 2016 a white paper to transform crisis services to look more like emergency medical systems.